CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-and-replace-text/find-and-replace-text-block.md

 ### Replace the first Occurrence of text

-This example will find and replace the first occurrence of `"The"` in `"The quick brown fox jumps over the lazy dog."` with `"CORTEX"`.
+This example will find and replace the first occurrence of `"The"` in `"The quick brown fox jumps over the lazy dog."` with `"a"`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.